Exploring Brussels and its attractions on foot is the best option as most sights such as museums, parks and monuments are located close to each other.

 National trains in Brussels are convenient for inter-region and inter-city travel.
 Brussels South is one of the main train stations and is connected to the Ringway metro line and tramways in Brussels.
 Brussels Central is an underground train station located in the city centre, between the North and South stations while Brussels North station manages the trains to the airport, Antwerp, Amsterdam and Cologne.

 Brussels Metro that dates back to 1976 operates through six underground lines.
 Prominent 'M' in white on blue background denotes the metro stations which also are accessible from street level.

 Tram and Bus

-Traveling by tram is beneficial also as they have higher priority to all traffic, including pedestrians.
+Travelling by tram is beneficial also as they have a higher priority to all traffic, including pedestrians.

 Hiring a taxi that has an official yellow-and-blue Brussels taxi sign is advisable.
 If you book a taxi in advance, it is more profitable and also, most companies offer a pick-up facility at your place.

 Skipping all the options, if you decide to travel through the city at your own pace, renting a car is a better option.
 It also enables you to move to out-of-town areas on your own.
 Most of the major transport hubs in Brussels have rental car outlets.
 It is best to hire a car in advance.